 - Passenger limit on river boats: 190 (up to 930 on ocean ships)

 - What’s included: Onboard accommodations, meals, shore excursions, entertainment, tips.
 Transfers with air purchase through Viking.
 Some tours offer free international airfare.

 - What’s not included: Transfers and porterage for those not using Viking for air reservations, some tips.

 - Destinations: Primarily Europe for river tours, also cruises on the Nile, Mississippi, and Mekong Rivers; expedition cruises to Antarctica and the Great Lakes; ocean cruises to various destinations.

 - How to Book: Directly through Viking; via CruiseCritic; or through a travel agent such as AAA.

 More Great Tour Company Options for Seniors

-Some people in the 50+ age group will not see themselves in any of the tour styles I’ve mentioned above—or they may want wider option on tours for seniors.
-Those who loved travel in their student days and prefer an inexpensive tour may want to look at EF Go Ahead Tours.
-Those who are physically fit and want active travel like cycling tours and walking tours with a mixed age group have many good options, including Backroads and Country Walkers.
+Some people in the 50+ age group will not see themselves in any of the tour styles I’ve mentioned above—or they may want wider options for tours for seniors.
+Those who loved travel experiences in their student days and prefer an inexpensive tour may want to look at EF Go Ahead Tours.
+Those who are physically fit and want active travel like cycling tours and walking tours with a mixed age group have many good options, including Backroads and Country Walkers, which can be a good fit for senior cycling and walking enthusiasts.
 College graduates should check to see if their alumni association sponsors any tours: AHI, Odysseys Unlimited, and other companies work with these associations to provide excellent tours at good prices.
 Seniors planning family or skip-gen travel will find good tours in some of the companies above, but Adventures by Disney is another excellent option.